 Application & Fees

-An application to rename/name a street can be is available online [pdf/2p/56k] or may be picked up at the Planning Department.
+An application to rename/name a street is available online [pdf/2p/56k] or may be picked up at the Planning Department.
 There is a $125.00 processing fee for each proposed street renaming or naming, which must be submitted with the application.
 This application fee is nonrefundable, even if the proposed name is denied.
 A street sign fee ($200 for each double-blade sign and $100 for each stop sign) must be paid by check at the time of submission of the completed application.
 Checks are made payable to the City of Winston-Salem.
 If the street name is denied, only the check for the sign costs will be returned to the petitioner.
 The entire process of changing a street name may take 45-90 days.